OctopusDeploy/blog/blog/2020-04/bitbucket-pipes-and-octopus-deploy/index.md

 ## Why are Pipes useful?

 Why go to the trouble of writing a Pipe at all?

 Pipes are all about *re-use*.
 They allow you to repeat the same action in multiple steps of your Pipeline.
 By centralizing the core of your action into a Pipe, you end up with a simpler Pipeline configuration.
-Another key feature of a Pipe versus directly scripting in your Pipeline is the ability to include dependencies that your main Pipeline doesn't require.
+Another key feature of a Pipe versus directly scripting in your Pipeline is the ability to include dependencies that your main Pipeline doesn’t require.

 ## Creating a Bitbucket Pipe

 A Pipe consists of a bunch of files that make up a Docker image.
 The Pipe I created has its image based on the pre-existing [octopusdeploy/octo](https://hub.docker.com/r/octopusdeploy/octo) image.
 The finished Pipe has been published as [octopipes/pack](https://hub.docker.com/r/octopipes/pack/) on Docker Hub.

-At first, creating a Pipe might seem quite daunting.
-Helpfully though, Atlassian provide a step-by-step [guide](https://confluence.atlassian.com/bitbucket/how-to-write-a-pipe-for-bitbucket-pipelines-966051288.html) on their website.
+At first, creating a Pipe might seem quite daunting, but Atlassian provide a helpful step-by-step [guide](https://confluence.atlassian.com/bitbucket/how-to-write-a-pipe-for-bitbucket-pipelines-966051288.html).

 :::warning
 I created this Pipe on an Ubuntu machine using a Bash terminal.
 If you are using a different platform, you may need to tweak the commands you use.
 :::

 ## Choosing a candidate for a Pipe

-I've often heard people say that naming something is the hardest thing when it comes to software, and the same is true for choosing a command to wrap in a Pipe.
+I’ve often heard people say that naming something is the hardest thing when it comes to software, and the same is true for choosing a command to wrap in a Pipe.
 However, in most CI/CD pipelines, after you have built and run any tests on your code, you probably want to package your applications.
 So it felt natural to choose the Octopus CLI [pack](https://octopus.com/docs/octopus-rest-api/octopus-cli/pack) command to create a Pipe for.

 The added bonus was that the `pack` command only has a few required parameters, and the optional ones can be tackled with some pipeline magic (more on that [later](#optional-pipe-variables)).